 Once researchers all agreed on the cat coat color linking to temperament hypothesis, they started their research.
 Over 1,200 cat owners were polled, wondering if their theory was correct after all.

 In order to participate in the study, the owners were all asked to complete a detailed questionnaire to give researchers better insight into their cat’s behavior.
-The researchers wanted to know the degree and frequency in which their cats would respond to things in their everyday life.
+The researchers wanted to know the degree and frequency to which their cats would respond to things in their everyday life.
 These things included petting, trips to the vet, playtime, cuddling, etc. The information gathered by each cat owner was graded on a rating scale which the researchers referred to as an “aggression scale” for research purposes.

 Curious as to the results?
 Just keep reading!